- What can I deposit in B2SHARE?

 What is not allowed to be deposited in B2SHARE?

 Any kind of data which can be considered illegal in the real or digital world, this includes content of child sexual abuse and extreme violence and racist material.
 EUDAT respects the intellectual property rights of

 others and will respond to notices of alleged copyright infringement that comply with applicable law properly provided to us.

 What is research data?

 Research data can be primary data or processed data, data as basis for a publication.
 The research data can be empirical or theoretical and it can have formats of papers, spreadsheets, audio-visual media, practically any kind file and format, provided the data source or purpose of the data has a scientific background.

-How many files can I deposit in B2SHARE?
+How many files can I deposit or records can I create in B2SHARE?

-There is no limit to the number of files you can deposit in B2SHARE.
+There is no limit to the number of files you can deposit or records you can create in B2SHARE.
 Currently the service relies on the “fair share” principle as EUDAT intends to guarantee the availability of the service to everyone interested in depositing research data on this service.
 Therefore we are monitoring the data growth and will increase the back-end storage capacity incrementally when necessary.

 What is the maximum file size I can upload?

 Currently there is a limit of 10GB per file and 20GB per record.
 If you would like to upload larger files, please get in touch with us through the EUDAT Support Request form.